conan7882/adversarial-autoencoders/README.md

 - All the models of AAE are defined in [src/models/aae.py](src/models/aae.py). **create**
 - Examples of how to use AAE models can be found in [experiment/aae_mnist.py](experiment/aae_mnist.py).
 - Encoder, decoder and all discriminators contain two fully connected layers with 1000 hidden units and RelU activation function.
 Decoder and all discriminators contain an additional fully connected layer for output.
-- Images are normlized to [-1, 1] before fed into the encoder and tanh is used as the output nonlineary of decoder.
+- Images are normalized to [-1, 1] before fed into the encoder and tanh is used as the output nonlinear of decoder.
 - All the sub-networks are optimized by Adam optimizer with `beta1 = 0.5`.

 ## Preparation